gettis-gh/gettis-gh/README.md

   - **Stellar Chat** *(public project) (inactive at the moment)*
 * What's Stellar?
 It's the more serious and professional part of my projects.
 * 🌱 Currently learning: **WebSocket, Project Structure, CSS**
-* I'm just starting, but I'd rather make mistakes on my own path than succeed on yours.

 ---